korewireless/Microvisor-Demo-IoT-Device/README.md

-# Twilio Microvisor IoT Device Demo 1.0.2
+# Twilio Microvisor IoT Device Demo 1.0.3

 This repo provides a basic demonstration of a sample IoT device application.
 It makes use of a temperature sensor and four-digit display to periodically read and present the local temperature.
 It transmits the data to a mock API.

 The application is based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.
 FreeRTOS is included as a submodule.

+The [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) is used an an intermediary between the application and FreeRTOS to make it easier to swap out the RTOS layer for another.

 The application code files can be found in the [`App/`](App/) directory.
 The [`ST_Code/`](ST_Code/) directory contains required components that are not part of Twilio Microvisor STM32U5 HAL, which this sample accesses as a submodule.
 The `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configuration files are located in the [config/](config/) directory.